About Coming Out

 Whoever you are or whatever your circumstances, coming out can be both challenging and rewarding.
 Research has shown that regardless of how well the experience of coming out goes for people, the period prior to coming out can be a time of significant stress.
 But research also shows that despite the stress and worry people can experience before telling someone for the first time, most people say that telling people went well for them and that they are happier after coming out to family, friends and colleagues.
 What seems to make a difference is having support from someone who you feel you can confide in - whether it's a trusted friend or family member, a helpline volunteer or a professional.

 There is a lot of support available across Ireland for people who are coming out.
 You can see what is available in your area by looking by clicking on the map or you will find a list of support organisations here.
-If you'd like to speak to someone about coming out you can call the National LGBT Helpline on 1890 929 539 and speak to one of our volunteers in confidence.
+If you'd like to speak to someone about coming out you can call LGBT Ireland's helpline on 1890 929 539 and speak to one of our volunteers in confidence.

 Heart To Heart - Our Coming Out video